How To Make The Perfect Charcuterie Board

 Nuts introduce a crunchy texture to your charcuterie board, in contrast to the fresh fruit and softer cheeses and meats.
 You can really choose any type of nut – almonds, cashews, pecans, pistachios – or try something unique like these giant corn kernels!

-Charcuterie boards are a blank canvas for you to create your dream spread on, and they’re only limited by your imagination!
-Think about what will complement your selection of cheeses, meats, and carbs when deciding what extras to include (if any).
+Finally, charcuterie boards are a blank canvas for you to create your dream spread on, and they’re only limited by your imagination!
+Think about what will complement your selectionwhen deciding what extras to include, if any.
 If you’ve got soft bread, you can include dipping oils.
-If you’ve got mild cheese, you can include spice blends.
+If you’ve got mild cheese, you can include spice blends (yes, spice-dusted cheese is amazing).
 If you want to theme your board for a particular holiday or season, you can include garnishes of fresh rosemary sprigs or edible flowers.
 Really anything goes, so get creative!

 A charcuterie board with bread, dipping oils, cheddar, manchego, soppressata, prosciutto, green grapes, jam, and spices

-Building a delicious charcuterie board doesn’t have to be intimidating.
+Building the perfect charcuterie board doesn’t have to be hard.
 We hope this post inspires you to make the perfect charcuterie board for your next gathering!

 Share your charcuterie board creations with us!
-Tag @candidcooksblog or #thecandidcooks to be featured in our stories.
+Tag @candidcooksblog or #thecandidcooks on Instagram to be featured in our stories.

 5 from 1 vote